Step-by-step guide to selling your home

 - One of the most agonising decisions when selling your home is what price to put it on for

 - Do your research and get to know the local market inside out

-- Remember that buyers will probably try to negotiate a discount, so add 5% to 10% to what you are prepared to accept
+- Remember buyers will probably try to negotiate a discount, so add 5% to 10% to what you are prepared to accept

-- See our guide: What price should I sell my house for?
+- See our guide What price should I sell my house for?

-6. Prepare your home
+7. Prepare your home for sale

-- If you “stage” your home, well you are not only more likely to sell your home faster, but you might make it more valuable too
+- If you “stage” your home well, you are not only more likely to sell your home faster, but you might make it more valuable too

-- Tidy up, and get rid of excess clutter; give it a fresh lick of light coloured paint; fix those little snagging things; keep it clean
+- Tidy up, get rid of excess clutter; give it a fresh lick of light coloured paint; fix those little snagging things; keep it clean

-7. Hire a solicitor or conveyancer
+8. Hire a conveyancing solicitor

-8. Fill out the relevant questionnaires
+9. Fill out the relevant questionnaires

 - You will have a variety of forms and questionnaires to fill out, to give the buyer all the information about the property, and about the sale.
 See: Conveyancing process explained: For Sellers

-9. Accept an offer
+10. Accept an offer

 - Once you are happy with an offer, you need to formally accept it.
-You should then instruct the estate agent to take the property off the market

 - Remember that accepting an offer is not legally binding, and you can legally change your mind or accept a higher offer later (gazumping) – but remember, this can be pretty distressing to the buyer

-10. Negotiate the draft contract
+11. Negotiate the draft contract

-- You and the buyer will have to decide:
+You and the buyer will have to decide:

-- the length of time between exchange and completion (usually 7-28 days after the exchange of contracts)
+- The length of time between exchange and completion (usually 7-28 days after the exchange of contracts)

-- what fixtures and fittings will be included – and how much will they pay for them
+- What fixtures and fittings will be included – and how much will they pay for them

-- any discounts due to problems flagged up by the survey
+- Any discounts due to problems flagged up by the survey

-11. Exchange contracts
+12. Exchange contracts

 - When you exchange contracts with the buyer you become legally committed to selling the property – and they are legally committed to buying it from you

 - If you pull out after this without due reason, the buyer’s deposit will be returned to them and you may be sued